arrow HOMEBSA Handbooks & Handbook CoversBoy Scout Handbook—12th Edition

 BSA also states that the 12th Edition "is a tribute to 100 years of the Boy Scout Handbook", filling it with quotes and artwork from previous Handbook editions.
 While this 'takes me back' as an adult who has lived through some of this history, I'm not sure how interesting today's 11-year-old Scouts will find such history trivia.

 The book is colorful, and filled with action pictures.
 It projects to readers that Scouting is an adventure, making the book a resource for adventure rather than just an advancement manual.
 It puts the ideals right up front, starting with a full chapter on Leadership.
-This is the first Handbook to have its own website (www.bsahandbook.org), which is referenced repeatedly at the bottom of dozens of pages.
+This is the first Handbook to have its own website (www.bsahandbook.org), which is referenced repeatedly at the bottom of dozens of pages (although the website still exists as of 2019, it has not been updated since the 12th Edition expired).
 You can also download the Handbook as an iPhone app.

 This is the first Handbook to discuss geocaching and the food pyramid, and it adds an unusual new knot—how to tie a necktie.
-It also introduces the 'EDGE' method of teaching skills (Explain, Demonstrate, Guide, Enable), and adds EDGE to the advancement requirements for Tenderfoot and Life.
+It also introduces the 'EDGE' method of teaching skills (Explain, Demonstrate, Guide, Enable), and adds EDGE to the advancement requirements for Tenderfoot and Life ranks.

-The title page is a reproduction of the first page of the color insert found in the 4th Edition, 1st printing (1940) with a 'BSA2010' logo added.
-This even includes the misleading '3 Duties' (duty to God, duty to self, duty to country) at the bottom of the page [the correct 3 duties, represented by the three fingers of the Scout sign, are duty to God and country, duty to others, duty to yourself].
+The title page is a reproduction of the first page of the color insert found in the first printing of the 4th Edition (1940) with a 'BSA2010' logo added.
+This even includes the misleading '3 Duties' (duty to God, duty to self, duty to country) at the bottom of the page [the correct 3 duties, represented by the three fingers of the Scout sign, are duty to God and country, duty to others, duty to self].

 The Handbook reduces the number of main sections (with color-coded pages) to three: Scoutcraft (5 chapters), Woodcraft (2 chapters), and Campcraft (5 chapters).
 This harks back to the first three chapters of the 1st Edition (a deliberate choice by author Birkby).
 Leave No Trace fills an entire chapter, and is more strongly emphasized in advancement and leadership (including a new Scout leadership office called Leave No Trace Trainer).
 The Handbook also adds a second new leadership office, troop webmaster.